 This paper has described a new approach to noise-robust speech recognition.
 The scheme combines model-based noise compensation schemes with a discriminative classifier, in this case an SVM.
-Rather than adapting the discriminative classifier, changing noise conditions are handled by adapting the generative kernel.
+Rather than adapting the discriminative classifier, changing noise conditions are handled by modifying the generative kernel.
 This is possible as generative models, such as HMMs, are used to determine the kernel feature-space.
 Thus model-based compensation can be used to adapt the generative models and obtain kernel features that are specific to the current noise environment.
 For this work VTS was used as the model-compensation scheme.
-In addition to the baseline VTS scheme, an approach using an optimised mismatch function was investigated.
+In addition to the baseline VTS scheme, an improved approach using an optimised mismatch function was investigated.
 To handle the multi-class issue (the SVM is inherently binary) a combination of a modified version of acoustic code-breaking with majority voting was used.
-Thus the overall scheme allows a noise-independent SVM with noise-dependent generative kernels to be used to rescore the recognition output from a standard HMM-based speech recognition system.
+Thus the scheme allows a noise-independent SVM with noise-dependent generative kernels to be used to rescore the recognition output from a standard HMM-based speech recognition systems.

 Initial experiments on the AURORA 2 task are presented using VTS as the model-based compensation scheme.
-To train the SVMs a subset of the multistyle training data for test set A was used.
+To train the SVMs a subset of the multi-style training data for test set A was used.
 To ensure that the SVMs could handle unseen noise conditions and SNRs, no data from the N1 noise condition and the 0dB and 5dB SNRs were used to train the SVMs.
+Note this makes it hard to compare the SVM rescoring experiments with other schemes where for example only the clean models are used.
 In addition to test set A the performance was evaluated on test sets B and C with unseen noise conditions.
 Compared to the VTS trained system large reductions in WER were observed with SVM rescoring for all noise conditions, including the ones on which the SVMs were not trained.
-Consistent gains over the VTS baseline were obtained even when the VTS compensation scheme was optimised for the space in which the speech and noise are assumed to be additive, γ -optimisation.
+Consistent gains over the VTS baseline was obtained even when the VTS compensation scheme was optimised for the space in which the speech and noise are assumed to be additive, γ optimisation.